SunnyBingoMe/sun2018shortterm-github/README.md

 Short-Term Traffic Forecasting Using Self-Adjusting k-Nearest Neighbours.

-Regarding Short-Term Prediction by Self-Adjusting kNN (DP-kNN).
+It is about short-term prediction by self-adjusting dynamic procedure kNN (DP-kNN).

-Journal Abbr.: IET Intell.
+Published by Journal (Abbr.): IET Intell.
 Transp.
 Syst.

 DOI: 10.1049/iet-its.2016.0263.